-To receive the Bachelor of Science (Specialization in Science and Education)/Bachelor of Education (Secondary) Combined Degrees Program, a student must complete all requirements of the combined program and must achieve a graduation GPA of at least 2.3 on all courses with numeric grades credited to the combined program (calculated on the last ★90 credited to the degree).
+73.7.3 BSc (Specialization in Science and Education)/BEd (Secondary) Combined Degrees Program credited to the combined program (calculated on the last \star 90 credited to the degree).
 In addition, a GPA of at least 2.7 must be attained in all courses in the major Subject or Area of Concentration.